 The Discovery Foundation’s Speed Mentoring Program in collaboration with WCT is a series of speed-mentoring sessions for women in communications and/or technology, and aims to provide women with accessible, informal mentoring opportunities, fostering potential long-term mentor/mentee relationships.

-Discovery Foundation’s Applied AI for Business and Education Program will provide opportunities to engage with AI tools – from both educational and business applications.
+The Discovery Foundation's AI Skills Accelerator will provide opportunities to engage with AI tools – from both educational and business applications.
 The Program will enhance capacity not only in the educational sector - encompassing students, educators, and research offices - but also in the business and industrial sectors across Kamloops and its neighbouring regions.
 Generative AI and “no code” AI tools are designed to make AI more accessible to individuals and businesses without the need for extensive coding knowledge, democratizing access to AI-powered tools and fostering innovation in various domains.

 Skypilots

-SkyPilots is holistic leadership development that transforms our clients through progressive self-mastery, applied communication skills, and systems-thinking development.
+SkyPilots is holistic leadership development that transforms clients through progressive self-mastery, applied communication skills, and systems-thinking development.
+Through focused workshops and discussions, participants develop essential leadership competencies that enable them to navigate complex challenges, and scale their organizations to drive economic growth in BC's technology sector.

 Sfu venturelabs